alex-dubrouski/java-test/README.md

 I ran these tests on idle development server [2x AMD Opteron(tm) Processor 6328, 256GB]
 ### Notes
 - Optional creates so much memory overhead that I had to rollback from Epsilon no-op to Shenandoah compacting GC to avoid OOMs [Allocating Optional objects requires a lot of memory]
-- All other tests except `Optional` are running no-op EpsilonGC to exclude GC overhead
+- Most of the tests except `Optional` and `Strings` are running no-op EpsilonGC to exclude GC overhead
 - Bigger numbers mean worse result as metric is microseconds per operation (us/op)
 - Size is the size of ArrayList used for benchmark (it pre-filled with `String$i` strings, where i is [0..size] to make sure GC won't do deduplication)
-- Tests do not produce assembly code by default, but I captured hot spots with help of `-prof perfasm` and added text files with assembly code, you can find it here [Assembly code](docs/)
+- Tests do not produce assembly code by default, but I captured hot spots with help of `-prof perfasm` and added text files with assembly code, you can find it here [assembly code](docs/)

-### Obvious test ArrayList vs LinkedList (accessing LinkedList elements by index is O(n)), for loop vs forEach will be explained later
+### Obvious test: traversing ArrayList vs LinkedList (accessing LinkedList elements by index is O(n)), for(){} loop vs forEach will be explained later
 ```
 Benchmark                                      (size)  Mode  Cnt         Score        Error  Units
 ArrayLinkedListBenchmark.arrayListAdd          100000    ss    5      6156.139 ±   1793.898  us/op